 I am the mother of three daughters, each born in different decades, also three sons grouped in a somewhat closer clump.
 One hub helps hold us all together.
-This is not what passes for wise family planning in our American culture, but I agree with the poet Alice Notley who wrote, “I didn’t plan my pregnancies.
-I’m an experimentalist.”
+This is not what passes for wise family planning in our American culture, but as the poet Alice Notley wrote, I didn’t plan my pregnancies.
+I’m an experimentalist.

 When I was finally able to return to graduate school I drew on my background as an artist to employ ekphrasis (art that speaks out) as a writing technique paired with experimental methods to illuminate the liveliness contained in the mundane, specifically exploring how mothers can lead active, adventurous lives- writing fosters the creativity needed for the journey.